Ruslan-Aliyev/Flutter_Chopper/README.md

 # Flutter Chopper

-Chopper is used for HTTP requests in FLutter.
+Chopper is used for HTTP requests in Flutter.

 Chopper is the equivalent of Android's RetroFit.

 Chopper is at a higher level than HTTP and DIO.

 ## Tutorials